Operator splitting for dissipative delay equations: Order of convergence

 Further, by the calculations in Section \ref{sec:delay_sg} and by the results in B\'{a}tkai and Piazzera \cite[Section~3.1]{Batkai-Piazzera}, we know that the semigroup $\calT$ generated by $(\calG,D(\calG))$ is given by

 and we have

-Here is now the assumption replacing the one ``$\ran\Phi\subseteq D(B)$''.
-The price we shall pay for weakening the assumption is, however, that we will have to improve the regularity of the initial condition. \begin{assumption} Let $Y$ be a Banach space, $p\in(1,infty)$, and consider the linear operator
+Here is now the assumption replacing the range condition.
+The price we shall pay for weakening the assumption is, however, that we will have to impose more regularity on the initial condition. \begin{assumption} \begin{enumerate}[a)] \item Suppose that $B$ generates a linear contraction semigroup $V$ on $H$. \item Suppose that the linear operator